 FSSA is pleased to share that \$176 million of the Home- and Community-Based Services Stabilization Grant described further below was issued to 1,195 qualifying HCBS providers in the first half of 2022.
-This is slightly above the \$173 million FSSA initially allocated for this initiative and allowed FSSA to support even more of our important HCBS provider community. .
+This is slightly above the \$173 million FSSA initially allocated for this initiative and allowed FSSA to support even more of our important HCBS provider community.
 Due to the grant requirement to pass through at least 75% of the grant directly to their workforce, at least \$132 million of those dollars were directed to the HCBS workforce.
 Providers received an 8.1% increase applied to their qualifying baseline claims expenditure.

 Additionally, Indiana issued an optional follow-up survey to better understand the impact of the HCBS Stabilization Grant.
 Approximately 600 providers responded to the survey and shared that they primarily used the funds for workforce bonuses and recruitment, which impacted an estimated 45,000 employees.
+Across all grant recipients, an estimated 80,000 to 100,000 employees were impacted.